michelefontana92/HOLDA/README.md

 ### The `task` node
 It describes the task that has to be solved.
 The node has to contain the following tags:
--`n_features` : the number of features of the dataset -`n_classes` : the number of target classes of the dataset -`target` : the name of the target column of the dataset
+- `n_features` : the number of features of the dataset
+- `n_classes` : the number of target classes of the dataset
+- `target` : the name of the target column of the dataset

 An example is the following one:
 ```